Mike Petersen (soccer)

 Michael Petersen (born 6 May 1965) is an Australian former soccer player.
 He is an inductee of the Football Federation Australia - Football Hall of Fame.

-Playing career

 Club career

 Petersen played for Heidelberg United, Brunswick and South Melbourne in Australia, as well as in the Netherlands with Roda JC and Ajax.

 He played nine seasons with South Melbourne between 1989 and 1997, winning the NSL Championship in 1991.

 International career

-In all Petersen represented Australia 50 times including 32 A International matches.
+Petersen represented Australia 50 times, including 32 A International matches.